Noisy Stabilizer Formalism: Remarks on general noise maps

 We however stress again that this is not a severe restriction of our method.
-On the one hand, many relevant noise models are of Pauli-diagonal form, including uncorrelated or correlated dephasing, bit-flip noise and depolarizing noise (white noise).
-On the other hand, one can enforce noise to be of such Pauli-diagonal form via the application of random unitary operations before and after the action of the noise channel (see \cite{dur_standard}), without changing the diagonal elements and the Choi-Jamiolokowsky fidelity of the map.
+On the one hand, many relevant noise models are of Pauli diagonal form, including uncorrelated or correlated dephasing, bit-flip noise and depolarizing noise (white noise).
+On the other hand, one can enforce noise to be of such Pauli diagonal form via the application of random unitary operations before and after the action of the noise channel (see \cite{dur_standard}), without changing the diagonal elements and the Choi-Jamio\l{}okowsky fidelity of the map.